Are You Making These 2 Listening Mistakes And Causing Him To Lose Desire For You?

 In order to get the flow of positive good feelings flowing again between you and your partner, you have to remove any blocks that are stifling that flow.

 Communication is just one of five key relationship areas where flow gets blocked and causes passion to slowly wither and die.

 The mistakes we mention here are just a small sample of several kinds of simple misunderstandings that can affect good communication in couples.

 You don’t have to let the way you speak or listen get in the way of a passionate time in the bedroom with your partner.

 There need not be any resentment, bad feelings, or boredom because of something that’s so easily fixed.

-In our advice newsletters and our Hearts In Harmony eBook, we address both men AND women about the most destructive mistakes they’re making when it comes to speaking and listening to their partner, and we offer real-world solutions for eliminating those mistakes.
+In our free advice newsletters and our Hearts In Harmony eBook, we address both men AND women about the most destructive mistakes they’re making when it comes to speaking and listening to their partner, and we offer real-world solutions for eliminating those mistakes.

 We give examples and practices that will open up the flow of communication again, and allow both of you to feel more connected and therefore more passionate with each other.